eduardo-dangelo/code-docs/module_01/exercise.md

 ### The body:
 > The body selector contains the default styles for the page.
 > We are setting the default font family to `Open Sans` and removing the default margin of the page.
-- Open `style.css` file and add the following:
+- Open `style.css` file using `vi style.css`, press `i` to enter insert mode and add the following code:
   ```css
   body {
     margin: 0; /* remove the default margin of the page */